darkrenaissance/darkfi/doc/src/misc/network-troubleshooting.md

 Note: throughout this page we generally assume you are using `darkirc` since it's our main p2p app currently.
-If you're using a different app such as `darkfid` or `taud`, the same instructions will follow but the app name will change (for example the config file `.config/darkfi/darkirc_config.toml` will become `.config/darkfi/taud_config.toml`)
+If you're using a different app such as `darkfid` or `taud`, the same instructions will follow but the app name will change (for example, if using `taud`, the config file `.config/darkfi/darkirc_config.toml` would become `.config/darkfi/taud_config.toml`)

 ## Common net problems